HM Prison Cornton Vale

-Cornton Vale is a women's prison in Stirling, operated by the Scottish Prison Service.
-Built in 1975, Cornton Vale comprises a total of 217 cells in its 5 houses.
+HMP & YOI Cornton Vale was a women's prison and young offenders institution in Stirling, Scotland operated by the Scottish Prison Service.
+The facility comprised a total of 217 cells in its 5 houses.
 It accepted solely convicted women and girls from 1975 until 1978.
 In 1978 Parliament passed the necessary legislation to allow females to be held there on remand.
 Cornton Vale houses female adults and young offenders in Scotland, alongside HMP Grampian, HMP Edinburgh and HMP Polmont.
 In April 1999, the separation of adults and young offenders was attained.
-It was expected to close by 2020, to be replaced by a number of smaller regional units which have been delayed.
 Lady Martha Bruce was the first Governor.
-The current Governor at Cornton Vale is Jacqueline Clinton.
+The current Governor at Cornton Vale is Paula Arnold.

+Cornton Vale is replaced by HMP & YOI Stirling, which has been constructed on an adjacent site.
+The new facilities opened in July 2023.
+Cornton Vale closed in April 2023 with inmates being accommodated in other establishments across the female estate prior to moving into the new HMP & YOI Stirling.

 Description

 The lands of Cornton Vale were sold by John Christie in 1871 to John Thomson, a farmer from Drumtogle in Perthshire.
 He built a new farmhouse and steading on the site, thereafter known as Cornton Vale.
 When he died in 1877 the property passed to his daughter Catherine.
 She married John Alexander, a Glasgow cement merchant and they lived in the house until his death in 1897.
 From then until 1901 it was occupied by Dr David McCosh, son of John McCosh.

 Before 1939, the site belonged to a Church of Scotland labour colony (common until the Second World War).
 Opened in 1907, the colony provided a home and training in market gardening for habitual inebriates and others – all male – sent by the Church or by their families.
 After the First World War, it took in unemployed men, mainly veterans at first.
-From 1926 to 1931, it received public funds under the Empire Settlement Act, and most of the trainees were helped to emigrate to the Dominions.
+From 1926 to 1931, it received public funds under the Empire Settlement Act 1922, and most of the trainees were helped to emigrate to the Dominions.
 It continued to train unemployed young men until the Second World War, but was sold off subsequently and re-opened as a male Borstal in 1946.

 In 1975 the site was redeveloped as a purpose-built female prison.
 The layout was unconventional with a series of bungalows forming the basic concept, each with one warden and seven prisoners in individual rooms.